Sen. Ron Johnson: Hope Shutdown Doesn't Lead to Planes 'Falling Out of the Sky'

 Sen. Ron Johnson said he hopes the government shutdown does not lead to planes falling from the sky, as many air traffic controllers are resigning since they are currently working without pay.

-The Wisconsin Republican told Fox's "Sunday Morning Futures" that Democrats are so radical that they want to harm the American economy and people by keeping the government closed to prevent President Donald Trump does not get credit for improving the situation.
+The Wisconsin Republican told Fox's "Sunday Morning Futures" that Democrats are so radical that they want to harm the American economy and people by keeping the government closed to prevent President Donald Trump from getting credit for improving the situation.

 Johnson reiterated that if the government were open, Republicans would be able to pass legislation that would be good for the American people.